guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-4.md

     </div>
     <em>:joy:</em>
 </div>

 We had fallen in love with Bacalar during the two days we had spent here.
-And not we were thinking of extending our stay.
+And now we were thinking of extending our stay.
 Bacalar was a bit pricey so we decided to go ahead and splurge, one of the occasional luxuries we indulged in.
-So we booked a [lagoon-side villa](https://www.tripadvisor.in/Hotel_Review-g1202648-d15098644-Reviews-Villas_Karalv-Bacalar_Yucatan_Peninsula.html) which was a little way away from the centro and checked out of our AirBnB the next morning.
+So we booked a [lagoon-side villa](https://www.tripadvisor.in/Hotel_Review-g1202648-d15098644-Reviews-Villas_Karalv-Bacalar_Yucatan_Peninsula.html) which was a some distance away from the centro and checked out of our AirBnB the next morning.

 <div class="postimg">
   <div class="grid">